 -

-A comparative analysis of the number of different words (a measure of the vocabulary richness) in 50 of the world’s greatest novels
+A comparative analysis of the vocabulary richness (the no. of different words) in 50 of the world’s greatest novels

 He was appointed by the French crown as a member of the special (…) -